GoodhandSolutions/terraform-snowflake-playground/.github/contributing.md

 ## Setup

-This repository uses a pre-commit hook.
-Instructions on how to configure this can be found [here](https://github.com/antonbabenko/pre-commit-terraform#how-to-install).
+This repository uses a pre-commit hooks.
+To configure these, follow steps #1 and #2 [here](https://github.com/antonbabenko/pre-commit-terraform#how-to-install).
+You will then be able to run `pre-commit run -a` as described below.

 ## Pull Request Process

 1. Update the README.md with details of changes including example hcl blocks and [example files](./examples) if appropriate.
-1. Run pre-commit hooks pre-commit run -a.
+1. Run pre-commit hooks `pre-commit run -a`.
 1. Once all outstanding comments and checklist items have been addressed, your contribution will be merged!
 Merged PRs will be included in the next release.
 The terraform-aws-vpc maintainers take care of updating the CHANGELOG as they merge.

 ## Checklists for contributions